 “Well, think about it,” the pink-haired girl replied.
 “All day, he’s been trying to make sure we didn’t think of him as a little kid.
 But when he got all tired out, he wasn’t worrying about all that and just went straight to you.
 That must mean he really likes you.”

-“Is that right?” the pretty seamstress asked, glancing down once more at the sleeping boy skeptically, as if not quite willing to believe it.
+“Is that right?” the pretty seamstress asked, glancing down once more at the sleeping boy skeptically, as if not quite willing to let herself believe it.
 Fluttershy just giggled.

 “Yep.
 In a way, he’s an awful lot like a little wolf-puppy.
 Always feisty and fighting, but very cuddly with the ones he really likes.”
 As if hearing the words, Graves mumbled something in his sleep and curled up, drawing even closer to Rarity as he settled back into stillness.

-“Well, if he likes it so much, I guess I’ll allow it just this once,” Rarity sniffed primly, though she couldn't fully suppress the fond smile that appeared as she reached down to pick a few stray bits of hay from his hair.
+“Well, if he likes it so much, I guess I’ll allow it just this once,” Rarity sniffed primly.
+However, even she couldn't fully suppress the fond smile that appeared as she reached down to pick a few stray bits of hay from his hair.
 “Honestly, how does he manage to get into such a state so quickly?”

 As the violet-haired seamstress was preoccupied fussing with the marshal and Fluttershy with watching said fussing, neither particularly noticed the odd static charge buzzing in the air.
 However, neither could miss the loud, crackling pop as Twilight teleported in with a flash of purple light.